Direct Loans for American undergraduates

-The information on these pages is for undergraduate students.
-If you're applying to a postgraduate course please see our information for postgraduate students.
+This information is for undergraduate students.
+If you're applying to a postgraduate course, please see our information for postgraduate students.

 Applying for a Direct Loan

-- Submit your online application and accompanying documents after 24 May
+- Submit your online application and accompanying documents.

-- Await your Confirmation of US Direct Loan letter
+- Await your confirmation of Direct Loan letter.

 Applying for a visa

-We don't recommend applying for your visa before applying for your loan, as you may need to provide your loan confirmation as evidence of funding.
+We recommend applying for your loan before you apply for your visa, as you may need to provide your loan confirmation as evidence of funding.

 Who is eligible?